code-wizard91/AzureVirtualNetworkAddressRangeOverlapFix/README.md

 # Tutorial

 - First run the script "getonlyoverlapaddressnames" to get all vnets with overlap issues, this will trawl all your subsriptions and compare address ranges to find issues.
 The script will create a CSV document with the matches found.
-Modify the script and add your own location.
+Modify the script and add your own download location.
--
+- Read tge fix guide md also before proceeding